-Janus Henderson Investors is the name under which investment products and services are provided by the entities identified in the following jurisdictions: (a) Europe by Janus Capital International Limited (reg no. 3594615), Henderson Global Investors Limited (reg. no. 906355), Henderson Investment Funds Limited (reg. no. 2678531), Henderson Equity Partners Limited (reg. no. 2606646), (each registered in England and Wales at 201 Bishopsgate, London EC2M 3AE and regulated by the Financial Conduct Authority) and Henderson Management S.A. (reg no. B22848 at 2 Rue de Bitbourg, L-1273, Luxembourg and regulated by the Commission de Surveillance du Secteur Financier); (b) the U.S. by SEC registered investment advisers that are subsidiaries of Janus Henderson Group plc; (c) Canada through Janus Capital Management LLC only to institutional investors in certain jurisdictions; (d) Singapore by Janus Henderson Investors (Singapore) Limited (Co. registration no. 199700782N).
-This advertisement or publication has not been reviewed by Monetary Authority of Singapore; (e) Hong Kong by Janus Henderson Investors Hong Kong Limited.
-This material has not been reviewed by the Securities and Futures Commission of Hong Kong; (f) Taiwan R.O.C by Janus Henderson Investors Taiwan Limited (independently operated), Suite 45 A-1, Taipei 101 Tower, No. 7, Sec.
+In Europe, issued by Janus Henderson Investors.
+Janus Henderson Investors is the name under which investment products and services are provided by Janus Capital International Limited (reg no. 3594615), Henderson Global Investors Limited (reg. no. 906355), Henderson Investment Funds Limited (reg. no. 2678531), AlphaGen Capital Limited (reg. no. 962757), Henderson Equity Partners Limited (reg. no. 2606646), (each registered in England and Wales at 201 Bishopsgate, London EC2M 3AE and regulated by the Financial Conduct Authority) and Henderson Management S.A. (reg no. B22848 at 2 Rue de Bitbourg, L-1273, Luxembourg and regulated by the Commission de Surveillance du Secteur Financier).

+Advisory services in the U.S. are provided by SEC registered investment advisers that are subsidiaries of Janus Henderson Group plc.
+In Canada, products and services are offered through Janus Capital Management LLC only to institutional investors in certain jurisdictions.

+Issued in (a) Singapore by Janus Henderson Investors (Singapore) Limited, licensed and regulated by the Monetary Authority of Singapore.
+Janus Henderson Investors (Singapore) Limited Company Registration No. 199700782N.
+This advertisement or publication has not been reviewed by Monetary Authority of Singapore. (b) Hong Kong by Janus Henderson Investors Hong Kong Limited, licensed and regulated by the Securities and Futures Commission.
+This document has not been reviewed by the Securities and Futures Commission of Hong Kong, (c) Taiwan R.O.C by Janus Henderson Investors Taiwan Limited (independently operated), licensed and regulated by the Financial Supervisory Commission R.O.C.
+Suite 45 A-1, Taipei 101 Tower, No. 7, Sec.
 5, Xin Yi Road, Taipei (110).
-Tel: (02) 8101-1001.
-Approved SICE licence number 023, issued in 2018 by Financial Supervisory Commission; (g) South Korea by Janus Henderson Investors (Singapore) Limited only to Qualified Professional Investors (as defined in the Financial Investment Services and Capital Market Act and its sub-regulations); (h) Japan by Janus Henderson Investors (Japan) Limited, regulated by Financial Services Agency and registered as a Financial Instruments Firm conducting Investment Management Business, Investment Advisory and Agency Business and Type II Financial Instruments Business; (i) Australia and New Zealand by Janus Henderson Investors (Australia) Limited (ABN 47 124 279 518) and its related bodies corporate including Janus Henderson Investors (Australia) Institutional Funds Management Limited (ABN 16 165 119 531, AFSL 444266) and Janus Henderson Investors (Australia) Funds Management Limited (ABN 43 164 177 244, AFSL 444268); (j) the Middle East by Janus Capital International Limited, regulated by the Dubai Financial Services Authority as a Representative Office.
+Telephone: (02) 8101-1001.
+Approved SICE licence number 023, issued in 2018 by Financial Supervisory Commission, (d) Japan by Janus Henderson Investors (Japan) Limited, regulated by Financial Services Agency and registered as a Financial Instruments Firm conducting Investment Management Business, Investment Advisory and Agency Business and Type II Financial Instruments Business, (e) Australia by Janus Henderson Investors (Australia) Limited ABN 47 124 279 518 and its related bodies corporate including Janus Henderson Investors (Australia) Institutional Funds Management Limited (ABN 16 165 119 531, AFSL 444266) and Janus Henderson Investors (Australia) Funds Management Limited ABN 43 164 177 244, AFSL 444268 (f) the Middle East by Janus Capital International Limited, regulated by the Dubai Financial Services Authority as a Representative Office.
 No transactions will be concluded in the Middle East and any enquiries should be made to Janus Henderson.
-We may record telephone calls for our mutual protection, to improve customer service and for regulatory record keeping purposes.